axibase/atsd/rule-engine/README.md

 * Set **Send Empty Report** parameter to `No`.
 * Specify triggers such as an email notification or a file export.

-As a result, the query will trigger actions only when it returns at least one row.
+As a result, the query triggers actions only when it returns at least one row.

 ![](./images/sql-scheduled.png)